Maturity Value Formula (Table of Contents)

 Maturity Value Formula

-Maturity, as its name suggests, is the date on which the final payment for the financial instrument like a bond, etc. happens and there is no more payment which a borrower has to pay afterward.
-So basically all the interest and principal amount is paid in full at maturity and the contact seizes to exist.
-For most of the securities like loan and bonds, the maturity value is the same as the per value but different financial instruments have a different definition of maturity value.
-For example Maturity for a swap transaction is basically the date of final cash settlement.
-For commodity transaction, maturity is when the physical delivery of the commodity happens, etc. So the amount which the investor gets at the maturity date is known as maturity value.
-Maturity value also depends upon what type of interest an investor is getting on the investment.
-Maturity value in case of simple interest will be different than the maturity value for compound interest.
+So basically, all the interest and principal amount is paid in full at maturity, and the contract seizes to exist.
+For most securities like loans and bonds, the maturity value is the same as the per value, but different financial instruments have different definitions of maturity value.
+For example, Maturity for a swap transaction is the date of the final cash settlement.
+For commodity transactions, maturity is when the physical delivery of the commodity happens, etc. So the amount which the investor gets at the maturity date is known as maturity value.
+Maturity value also depends on the type of interest an investor is getting.
+The maturity value for simple interest will differ from that for compound interest.

 Formula FOR Maturity Value: